Welcome Back to Sabra: Spend the Summer Joyously, Jewishly and Safely

 Cabin groups will live, sleep and eat together.
 They will clean up their cabins, shower and perform end-of-the-day rituals together.
 They may enjoy an evening campfire with s’mores or hang out at Hammock Village.
-During the bubble phase, there will be times when campers will not need to wear masks, like in their cabin or when sleeping.
-There will be times that you might see your camper in photos with their mask on – that means they are traveling from place to place or might be near another bubble.
+During the bubble phase, there will be times when campers will need to wear masks, like when they enter a building or must be closer than six feet to another group.
 There will be more cleaning this summer – in the bubble and out!
 We have increased the number of (and use of) handwashing stations and sanitizing gel distribution.

-Most of the time, there will be only one cabin at a particular activity, and, once the cabin is situated and the activity begins (whether canoeing, tubing or tie-dying), masks can come off!
-We have also added some exciting new activities like pickleball, a second stand-up paddleboard area and more!
-After the bubble phase, there may be additional cabins at activities to add to the fun!
+Most of the time, there will be only one cabin at a particular activity and so there will be no need for masks.
+We have also added some exciting new activities like pickleball, a Corkl area and more!
+After the bubble phase, there may be additional cabins at activities to add to the fun.

 During the bubble phase, we will be eating in three places at camp – the Dining Hall (where we always eat), the Rec Hall (downstairs from the Dining Hall) and Beren Pavilion (our covered sports pavilion).
 Units (age groups) will be in the same area, tables will be distanced, and everything will be served family-style, including sunflower butter and salad.
 We will not be singing or cheering at the tables, but we WILL be finding places to do that outdoors!
 After the bubble phase, we will all be back in our super noisy, joyous Dining Hall, full of songs and unit cheers.

 Units (age groups) will be together every night for some wacky activity that our fabulous staff has created.
-During the bubble phase, masks/outdoor/distance will be the norm, but we can still get super loud and crazy.
-After the bubble, evening activities will still be silly, loud and crazy, but without the masks and distance.
+During the bubble phase, you will see masks if the groups cannot socially distance, but mostly campers will not wear masks.
+We will still get super loud and crazy.

-Our amazing staff is signing on for the entire summer at camp.
-They will not leave our peninsula until they leave for the summer, so we will load them up with snacks and activities during their time off.
+Our amazing staff works hard to make sure your camper has a great time.
+Our vaccinated staff will be allowed limited evenings to leave camp and will spend their days off at camp.
+We will load them up with snacks and activities during their time off.
 Staff will undergo two weeks of quarantine before our campers arrive.
 Once campers are at camp, staff will be part of their cabin’s bubble.
 (Second-session-only staff will undergo quarantine and a series of COVID testing before campers arrive for the second session.)